eleongithub/ansible/projects/roles/firewall/README.md

 firewall
 =========
 Iptables is a command-line tool that allows you to configure Netfilter, Linux kernel module that provides firewalls, Internet network sharing and network traffic history.
 Firewall is a bash program which uses the Iptables command that:
 - opens ports used on most servers (HTTP-80, HTTPS-443, SSH-22, etc.)
-- maintains other closed ports.
+- maintains other ports closed.

 Requirements
 ------------